COVID Pandemic Pass/No Pass Grading for Undergraduates

 Can students select this for any semester?

-This flexible P/N policy applies only to courses taken in the Fall 2020, Winter 2021, or Spring/Summer 2021 semesters, and is in addition to the previous policy exception set during the Winter 2020 semester.
+This flexible P/N policy applies only to courses taken in the Winter 2020, Fall 2020, Winter 2021, or Spring/Summer 2021 semesters.
 All other semester grades are governed by standard university policies.

 Will Winter 2020, Fall 2020, Winter 2021, or Spring/Summer 2021 P/N grades count toward institutional limits on P/N grades?

 No. University policy limits undergraduate students to no more than six courses with P/N grading.
 Winter 2020, Fall 2020, Winter 2021, and Spring/Summer 2021 courses are not included in this count.

 Will students need to select either all or none of their classes for P/N grading?

 No, a student may decide with each class on an individual basis whether to select P/N grading.

-If I retake a course after earning a P, will financial aid pay for it?
+If a student retakes a course after earning a P, will financial aid pay for it?

 For specific financial aid questions please meet with a financial aid counselor.
 In general, federal aid will pay for one retake of a class.